Is there internet available?

 Should I bring a gift to my host-family?

 All families receive a salary through the school for hosting students (part of your tuition goes straight to the families), so it is not necessary to bring any presents.
-We suggest that if students want to give something, they can instead donate a book to the Luis Cardoza y Aragon Popular Culture Center or the community library at La Escuela de la Montaña.
-The children who receive classes in these centers there come from families with limited economic resources, and your donation will benefit them greatly.
+We suggest that if students want to give something, they can instead donate a book to the community library.
+The children who receive classes there come from families with limited economic resources, and your donation will benefit them greatly.

 Is it possible to register for the Mountain School and PLQ or just one or the other?